The Coral Libre Expedition | Cuba 2017

 Participation in the economics of the film at 5% level (pari passu with Sagax/Pax Arctica – but no copyright/ownership)

 Please contact Luc Hardy at LH@sagax.com for any questions.
-For larger contributions, please contact: email@example.com.
-Please email at LH@sagax.com to organize for aa personalized presentation.
+For larger contributions, please contact: firstname.lastname@example.org.
+Please email at LH@sagax.com to organize for a personalized presentation.